snqureshi/best-of-bangtan/README.md

 - Information page rendering title, artist, year of release, duration, stand-out lyrics, spotify link, youtube video, as well as the rating, review and author.
 - Use forms to submit new favorite songs and update Airtable.
 - Search page to find songs by title
-- Navigation bar with clickable links that route to their respective pages (drop down menu for mobile viewing)
+- Navigation bar with clickable links that route to their respective pages (hamburger menu for mobile viewing)

 #### PostMVP